 Once the rinse water is clear, it is time to salt the butter.
 The amount of salt added will depend upon the amount of butter you are making.
 Start with 1 tsp, mix and taste.
-Continue until the desired amount is added. (where to buy REAL salt)
+Continue until the desired amount is added. (from my affiliate -where to buy REAL salt)

 When the butter is well rinsed, shape the butter into the desired form.
 I use a 1/2 c. measuring spoon and press the butter into it with a spoon.
 Continue pressing the butter until all the water is removed.